Marshmello

 In 2018, he released "Friends", a collaboration with British singer Anne-Marie.
-Months later, his second studio album, Joytime II, was released with singles "Tell Me" and "Check This Out".
-"Happier", a collaboration with British band Bastille, was released in August and became his highest-charting song on the Billboard Hot 100 at #2.
-In 2019, he earned $40 million, ranking second on the list of highest paid DJs compiled by Forbes.
-In 2020, he and American rapper Juice Wrld released "Come & Go", from the latter's posthumous album Legends Never Die; the song reached number two on the Billboard Hot 100, matching "Happier" as his highest-charting song.
-In 2021, his album Shockwave earned him a Grammy nomination.
+Months later, his second studio album, Joytime II (2018), was supported by the singles "Tell Me" and "Check This Out".
+"Happier", a collaboration with British band Bastille, was released that August and became his highest-charting song on the Billboard Hot 100, peaking at number two.
+In 2019, he earned US$40 million, ranking second on the list of highest paid DJs compiled by Forbes.
+In 2020, he and American rapper Juice Wrld released "Come & Go", from the latter's posthumous album Legends Never Die, matched "Happier" as his highest charting song on the Billboard Hot 100.
+In 2021, his fourth album, Shockwave earned him a Grammy nomination.

 Marshmello wears a custom white helmet, resembling a marshmallow, for public appearances and in his music videos.
-His identity was initially a secret, but was confirmed by Forbes to be Chris Comstock in April 2017.
+His identity was initially unknown to the general public, but Marshmello was confirmed to be Comstock by Forbes in April 2017.
+Aside from his work as Marshmello, Comstock founded the pop-punk band Underbrook, for whom he is lead vocalist.